kjolley/BIGSdb_documentation/dbase_setup.rst

 * password

   * Password for access to isolates database, default 'remote'.

+* pcr_limit

+  * Overrides the isolate number limit for the in silico PCR plugin.
+    Default: '10000'.

 * PhyloViz